todd427/hawkeye/README.md

 ---

-# 🦅 Hawkeye
+# 🦅 FoxxeEye

-Hawkeye is a fast, lightweight, privacy-education tool built with **FastAPI**.
+FoxxeEye is a fast, lightweight, privacy-education tool built with **FastAPI**.
 It shows users—in real time—what their device, browser, and network reveal the moment they load a webpage.

-Originally designed for Cyberpsychology workshops, Hawkeye is now a fully self-contained demo you can run locally or deploy anywhere.
+Originally designed for Cyberpsychology workshops, FoxxeEye is now a fully self-contained demo you can run locally or deploy anywhere.

 ## ✨ Features

 ### 🔍 **Instant Server-Side Detection**

-Hawkeye detects:
+FoxxeEye detects:

 * IP address
 * City / region / country